-- a. apply on a form prescribed by the Dean of Students; - identify at least 10 members, three of which must be identified as Officers including one as president; - c. provide and maintain a complete and accurate roster of all members; - d. submit an organization constitution that includes all sections and content prescribed by the Dean of Students; and - e. provide any other information required by the Dean of Students.
+- 1. apply on a form prescribed by the Dean of Students; - 2. identify at least ten members, three of which must be identified as Officers including one as president; - 3. provide and maintain a complete and accurate roster of all members; - 4. submit a current organization constitution; and - 5. provide any other information required by the Dean of Students.